ForestAdmin/agent-nodejs/docs/datasources/connection/README.md

 After doing the quickstart, you should have a development project which is up and running and connected to your main data storage system.

-Now, that's already useful and can be built upon, but what if you want your panel to display and act on:

-- `Stripe` payments?
-- `Intercom` conversations?
-- Customer data that your sales team track in `Google Spreadsheet`?

-Forest Admin has you covered.
-If your application depends on multiple SaaS providers, so should your admin panel: you can plug as many data sources as you want into the same agent.
+However, you can plug as many data sources as you want into the same agent.

 ## What can I connect to?